 Collector Shmulik G. Moskowitz has been collecting old radios since 1975.
 The ca.50 exemplars he has are on display at his spare-parts & auto-repair shop “Hamehadesh” (lit., the renewer) – 08-6234886.

-In the last 25 years, Be’er-Sheva‘s Bella Pesikov (b.1930-) has collected ca.500 teapots and kettles of all sizes, shapes, colors and materials, that fill her tiny apartment, at the “Amidar sheltered residence” in Nahal Beqa.
+Ever since 1992, Be’er-Sheva‘s Bella Pesikov (b.1930-) has collected over 200 teapots and kettles of all sizes, shapes, colors and materials, that fill her tiny apartment, at the “Amidar sheltered residence” in Nahal Beqa.

 Dentist, Dr. G. Ribitzky, has created a Museum of Dental Antiques at his dental clinic in “Rassco City” – 08-6279640.